All Episodes

 Exactly.

-So that was the first time.
+So that was the first thing that was.

 Hey, okay, look, he was there, right?